Carry out usability tests correctly: methods, process and practical examples

 Professional usability test platforms

-• UserTesting: The market leader with a large pool of participants and AI-based evaluation.
+- UserTesting: The market leader with a large participant pool and AI-assisted evaluation.
 Higher price range.

-• Lookback: Especially for moderated tests with good video quality.
-Mid-range price range but very easy to use.
+- Lookback: Especially suited for moderated tests with good video quality.
+Mid-range price, but very user-friendly.

 Tip: Here you can find A/B testing tools.

-Key facts: What you should take with you to usability tests
+Key facts: What to take away from usability tests

 You need less than you think:

-Five test subjects have already identified 85% of all usability problems.
+Five test subjects already identify 85% of all usability problems.
 A simple test with Zoom, Google Forms and your smartphone is all you need to get started and costs less than 50 francs per month.

 Usability tests show you what people really do.
 This makes them valuable and different from surveys or focus groups, which only collect opinions.

 Most of the time is spent on planning and evaluation, not on the actual execution of tests.
-For each test day, you plan two to three days for preparation and follow-up.
+For each day of testing, plan two to three days for preparation and follow-up.
 This investment makes the difference between useful insights and wasted time.

-Limits of usability testing that you should keep in mind:
+Limits of usability tests to keep in mind:

 1. The test situation is not realistic

-In the test, users know that they are being watched.
-They are more concentrated and motivated than in everyday life.
-This leads to a higher Involvement.
+In the test, users know they are being observed.
+They are more focused and motivated than in everyday life.
+This leads to higher involvement.
 Many errors that occur in real use remain undetected as a result.

-Users approach tasks more specifically than outside of testing.
+Users approach tasks more deliberately than outside of testing.
 They think more consciously and try to do everything right.
-This does not correspond to actual use, which often takes place on the side or under time pressure.
+This does not reflect actual use, which often happens casually or under time pressure.

-They show whether something is working, but not whether it is needed at all.
-This does not answer strategic questions about the product or market.
+They show whether something works, but not whether it is actually needed.
+Strategic questions about the product or market cannot be answered this way.

 Stuck in your testing?

-We at Axisbits know from the experience of numerous website and software projects that both testing and conversion rate optimization can be very detailed and time-consuming.
+At Axisbits, we know from the experience of numerous website and software projects that both testing and conversion rate optimisation can be very detailed and time-consuming.

-When the performance of your project Always driving below your expectations And if you are sure that more needs to be done there, a neutral view from outside will probably help you.
+When the performance of your project is permanently underperforming against your expectations and you are sure that more should be possible, a neutral outside perspective will probably help.

-Your shop should implement more, your landing page deliver more leads and is there still too much room in your pipeline?
+Your shop should be converting more, your landing page delivering more leads, and there’s still too much room in your pipeline?

-Maybe it's time for a neutral look at your content, your software, and the entire website.
-Together, we can develop a roadmap that allows your sales to rise again.
-Get in touch with us and we'll show you how we would approach conversion rate optimization including usability testing.
+Maybe it’s time for a neutral look at your content, your software and your entire website.
+Together, we can develop a roadmap that gets your revenue growing again.
+Get in touch and we’ll show you how we would approach conversion rate optimisation including usability testing.

 {{fs-btn-cta}}